 Non-steroidal anti-inflammatory drugs (NSAIDs) are medicines that are widely used to relieve pain, reduce inflammation, and bring down a high temperature.

-Although NSAIDs are commonly used, they're not suitable for everyone and can sometimes cause troublesome side effects.
+Although NSAIDs are commonly used, they're not suitable for everyone and can sometimes cause side effects.

 This information is a general overview of NSAIDs.

-For information about a specific medicine, you can look up your medicine on our Medicines A-Z.
+For information about a specific medicine, you can look up your medicine in the Medicines A to Z.

 Types of NSAIDs

 NSAIDs are available as tablets, capsules, suppositories (capsules inserted into the bottom), creams, gels and injections.

 Some can be bought over the counter from pharmacies, while others need a prescription.